 Per 1910.145(f)(9), other tags can be used in addition to the ones above at the worksite.
 They can be used if there is no conflicting messages and they do not detract from the signal word or major message of the required tag.

 OSHA uses 29 CFR 1910.145 to ensure that there is uniformity in hazard recognition.
 Employees have a right to be warned of any hazard they could be exposed to.
-For more information on how to protect employees from dangers and increase hazard recognition, 360training.com offers outreach courses for the General Industry.
-Choose from either the 10-hour or 30-hour course.
+For more information on how to protect employees from dangers and increase hazard recognition, 360training.com offers OSHA-Authorized Outreach courses for General Industry.
+Choose from either the 10-Hour OSHA course or the 30-hour OSHA course.
 Training the team ensures you’re doing everything to create a safe and healthy workplace.